Naser Divan Kazeruni

-Khajeh Abdollah Amirazodi, known as Naser Divan Kazeruni and Naser Lashkar (born 1874 - died 1942), was the sheriff of Kazerun in Iran in the late Qajar era and the early Pahlavi era who rose against the invasion of Iran by the Allies during the First World War and fought against the British forces.
+Khajeh Abdollah Amirazodi (خواجه عبدالله امیرعضدی; 24 December 1874 – 29 April 1942), also known as Naser Divan Kazeruni and Naser Lashkar, was the sheriff of Kazerun in Iran in the late Qajar era and the early Pahlavi era who rose against the invasion of Iran by the Allies during World War I and fought against British forces.
 His numerous wars against the British made him a prominent figure in the movement of southern Iran.
 The 4th of Dey (25 December), the anniversary of the defeat of the South Persia Rifles by Naser Divan Kazeruni and his comrades, is named Kazerun Day.

 Birth and life

-Khajeh Abdollah Amirazodi, the son of Khajeh Hassan Ali and Fatemeh Bibi Deylami, was born on September 24, 1874, in Gonbad neighborhood of Kazerun in Iran.
+Khajeh Abdollah Amirazodi, the son of Khajeh Hassan Ali and Fatemeh Bibi Deylami, was born on 24 September 1874, in Gonbad neighborhood of Kazerun in Iran.

 His mother was a descendant of 'Adud al-Dawla, the emir of Buyid Empire, and his father and ancestors were appointed to the Kazerun Sheriff.

 Due to Naser Divan's role in suppressing Khazʽal Ibn Jabir rebellion, Reza Shah awarded him the title of Naser Lashkar (means Army).

 Naser Divan married 3 times during his life and had 12 children.
 He was very popular among the people of Kazerun because of his good morals and good deeds.

-Naser Divan declared war against the British soldiers and their dependents when he was the sheriff of Kazerun.
+Naser Divan declared war against British soldiers and their dependents when he was the sheriff of Kazerun.
 His main struggles were with national and patriotic motives and also under the influence of the Fatwas of famous clerics of the time, especially Abd al-Husayn Najafi Lari.